Children's Hospital is part of the UPMC family.

 Let me take this opportunity to highlight key elements:

-There is a strong family feel to the division, which is evident as we bump into each other in small groups around the hospital or when current and past members gather in large groups at neurology meetings.
+There is a strong family feel to the division and its alumni, which is evident as we bump into each other in small groups around the hospital or when current and past members gather in large groups at neurology meetings.

 Back to top

 Patients: The greatest strength of the program is the large and diverse patient population that it treats.
 Children’s is the only children’s hospital in the region, serving 3.5 million people and providing envelope-stretching care in every medical and surgical specialty.
 The intensive care units — Neonatal, Pediatric, and Cardiac — are large and busy.
 The University of Pittsburgh is known internationally for its care in transplant, oncology, and neurosurgery.
 As a child neurology resident, you will care for every type of primary neurological disease and every neurological complication of systemic disease.
+You will often be the first responder and your decisions matter.
 I guarantee that when you graduate from this program, you will be comfortable addressing any patient who comes to your office and consulting on any patient, no matter how sick, in the hospital.
 You won’t always know the answer but you will know how to approach and think about the problem.

 Faculty support: The program will support you.
 Unquestionably the greatest contributor to your education is yourself — your curiosity, interests, reading, researching, discussing, “googling” and thinking — but the faculty will always be present to help, guide and nurture.
 We will stand with you and take responsibility for the patients.
 We appreciate your skills, ambitions, hard work and care and hope to share our love of children, families, medicine and neurology with you.
 We are always available to discuss immediate problems, long-term goals and the wonders of child neurology.

 Teaching program: The teaching and clinical program is structured and comprehensive.
-Neurology residency will begin with 3 weeks of didactic sessions to prepare you for your role as a specialist, and then 9 months doing various rotations in adult neurology.
-Two of these months will be clinical electives.
+Our philosophy is to have about 50% elective time through all 3 years of neurology training so that each resident can choose a path that best meets their individual goals.
+Neurology residency will begin with 3 weeks of didactic sessions to prepare you for your role as a specialist, 9 months doing various rotations and electives in adult neurology and 2 months fully dedicated to research.
 The nervous system is more clearly defined in the mature organism, and this year of experience will teach you to recognize the modular elements of the nervous system as they function and malfunction in adult humans.
-Two months of the first year will be devoted to research.
-You will have the opportunity to choose 4 or 8 week blocks in either clinical or lab research or one of each.
-The next two years will consist of approximately 10 months leading the inpatient child neurology team, inpatient consult service and outpatient and emergency room service, and approximately 14 months of elective time.
+The next two years will consist of approximately 11 months leading the inpatient child neurology team, inpatient consult service, outpatient and emergency room service, neonatal service or on-call service.
+There will be approximately 13 months of elective and vacation time.
 You will see the nervous system as it matures from fetal to adult life.
 Metamorphosis will unfold in front of your trained eyes.
+Trust the process.
+By the second half of your final year, you will be a great child neurologist eager and ready to function independently.

 Electives are available in most neurological subspecialties and are exceptionally strong: neuroradiology, EEG, EMG, epilepsy, muscle and peripheral nerve, movement disorders, stroke, neurosurgery, physical medicine and rehabilitation, psychiatry, neuro-ophthalmology, neuro-otology, neuropathology, neuro-oncology, sleep medicine, genetics and developmental medicine.
 The Child Neurology Division has specialized programs in epilepsy, headache, pseudotumor cerebri, ketogenic diet, metabolic and mitochondrial disease, tuberous sclerosis, neurofibromatosis, Fragile X syndrome, neuro-genetics, Tourette’s syndrome and movement disorders, autoimmune CNS disease, stroke, neonatal neurology, muscular dystrophy and neuromuscular disease.
 We are one of seven national centers with a program in neurodevelopmental disabilities and have a specialized center for autism.
+Accredited post-residency fellowships include Electrophysiology with emphasis in either EEG or EMG, Epilepsy, Headache, Sleep, Stroke and Neuro-Critical Care.
 There are scheduled educational sessions each day of the week and one day featuring the clinical conference in child neurology.
 This conference presents a current patient with a difficult problem to the entire faculty for analysis and is a superb teaching opportunity.
-The program is large, with many faculty members eager to teach and many residents with whom to share experiences and call.
+The program is large, with many faculty members eager to teach and four residents per year with whom to share experiences and call.
 We believe in shared governance among the faculty and the residents.
 All educational and resident decisions are made by the education committee which consists of several faculty members and a resident elected by the resident group.
-The resident has an equal voice and participates in all decisions which are generally made by consensus.
+Education Committee meetings are open to all faculty and residents.
+Everyone has an equal voice and participates in all decisions which are generally made by consensus.
 The growth and well-being of our residents is one of our core missions.

 Research: UPMC is one of the great academic institutions in the United States.
 Almost every clinical program is outstanding and on the cutting edge of medical diagnosis and therapy.
 The library is supported by millions of dollars in federal grants each year and puts every journal, book, protocol and database on your computer for immediate access at no cost.
 The university houses an enormous amount and variety of top-tier basic and clinical research in every imaginable field and is generous in supporting young investigators.
 If you want to pursue research, you will find a scientifically exciting niche here and the university will support you.
 The university and our program will provide you with every opportunity to grow intellectually, scientifically and clinically.
 You will choose the direction but we will help with the means.
 You will begin research rotations in your first year and then can choose to continue research projects during elective time in the second and third years.

-One of our major missions and passions is education.
-We are thrilled to meet the next generation of child neurologists and hope to share experiences with you.
-If you have any questions, please do not hesitate to contact us.
+We are ready to welcome you into our wonderful culture: warm, exciting, and fun.
+Education is our mission and our passion.
+We are thrilled to meet the next generation of child neurologists and take this journey with you.
+If you have any questions, please do not hesitate to contact any of us by e-mail or phone.

 Ira Bergman, MD, PhD